river666/mcp-server-sequential-thinking/README.md

 ### Prerequisites

 - Node.js and npm installed
-- npm account with access to the @zengwenliang416 scope
+- npm account with access to the @zengwenliang scope
 - Package built locally

 ### Publishing Steps